skalnoky/skalnoky/README.md

 - 👋 Hi, I’m @skalnoky
 - 👀 I’m interested in kinda everything
-- 🌱 I’m currently learning Frond end / python
+- 🌱 I’m currently learning Front end / python
 - 💞️ I’m looking to collaborate on ... nothing.
 - 📫 How to reach me ...
 Don't.